Top 10 Most- Spoken Languages of India

 Red in Gujarati:

-Speakers: 51 million
+Urdu Speakers: 51 million

 Where: Jammu and Kashmir

 Urdu is a North Indian language that is a sister language to Hindi.
-Hindi speakers often use many words from Urdu and most people who speak Hindi can understand those that speak Urdu and vice versa.
+Hindi speakers will often use words from Urdu and most people who speak Hindi can understand those that speak Urdu and vice versa.

 Red in Urdu: